Installation#

 Additional type hints#

-The default pydicom type hinting doesn’t cover standard element keywords accessed
+pydicom’s default type hinting doesn’t cover standard elements accessed via their

 :